-Using the Gobi Desert as an example, Power notes: “Mongolia has 250 days a year when there’s not a cloud in the sky.
-So the Chinese are now building sun farms there; they're harvesting sunlight in the middle of nowhere.
-They're taking a part of their country that, up until now, has been a waste of space and turning it into an incredible opportunity."
+Using the Gobi Desert (stretching across huge portions of Mongolia and China) as an example, Power notes: “Mongolia has 250 days a year when there isn't a cloud in the sky.
+So, the Chinese are now building sun farms there; they're harvesting sunlight in the middle of nowhere.
+They're taking a part of their country which, up until now, has been a waste of space, and are turning it into an incredible opportunity."

 Imagine, says Power, what this could mean for South Africa: "What's happening at the moment is that the private sector – and sometimes at the very micro-level – is taking it upon itself to move forward."
-He cites De Aar in the Northern Cape, that have gone off the grid by selling farmland to Spanish developers who have put in a solar panel farm.
+He cites De Aar in the Northern Cape, which has gone off the grid by selling farmland to Spanish developers, who have put in a solar panel farm.
 The town is now home to the biggest solar energy farm in the southern hemisphere.

 A water revolution

-The one to watch is CATL, having just listed on the Hong Kong Stock Exchange, says Power: "Within a couple of years, CATL will be the biggest producer of batteries in the world."
+The one to watch is Contemporary Amperex Technology Co.
+Ltd (CATL), having just listed on the Hong Kong Stock Exchange, says Power: "Within a couple of years, CATL will be the biggest producer of batteries in the world."

 The move away from nuclear